pkel/cpr/website/content/en/blog/emulating-gamma/index.md

 $$

-Now, recall that $\gamma$ represents the number of nodes who mine on the attackers block after the block race.
+Now, recall that $\gamma$ represents the number of nodes who mine on the attacker's block after the block race.
 In other words, we want $\gamma$ of the defenders to receive the attacker's message first.
 Mathematically speaking,